Nicosia: Independence and division

-In 1960, Nicosia became the capital of the Republic of Cyprus, a state established by the Greek and Turkish Cypriots.
-In 1963, the Greek Cypriot side proposed amendments to the constitution, which were rejected by the Turkish Cypriot community.
-During the aftermath of this crisis, on 21 December 1963, intercommunal violence broke out between Greek and Turkish Cypriots.
-Nicosia was divided into Greek and Turkish Cypriot quarters with the Green Line, named after the colour of the pen used by the United Nations officer to draw the line on a map of the city.
-This resulted in Turkish Cypriots withdrawing from the government, and following more intercommunal violence in 1964, a number of Turkish Cypriots moved to the Turkish quarter of Nicosia, causing serious overcrowding.
+In 1960, Nicosia became the capital of the Republic of Cyprus, a state established jointly by Greek Cypriots and Turkish Cypriots.
+In 1963, the Greek Cypriot leadership proposed amendments to the constitution, but these were rejected by the Turkish Cypriot community.
+In the aftermath of the resulting crisis, intercommunal violence broke out between Greek and Turkish Cypriots on 21 December 1963.
+Nicosia was subsequently divided into Greek and Turkish Cypriot quarters by the Green Line named after the colour of the pen used by a United Nations officer when drawing the line on a map of the city.
+This resulted in Turkish Cypriots withdrawing from the government, and following further intercommunal violence in 1964, a number of Turkish Cypriots moved to the Turkish quarter of Nicosia, leading to severe overcrowding.

 On 15 July 1974, there was a coup d'état led by the Greek military junta to unite the island with Greece.
 The coup ousted president Makarios III and replaced him with pro-enosis nationalist Nikos Sampson.

-The coup d'état precipitated the invasion of the island by the Turkish army, on 20 July 1974.
-The operation included two phases.
-The second phase of the Turkish invasion was performed on 14 August 1974, where the Turkish army advanced their positions, eventually capturing 37% of Cypriot territory including the northern part of Nicosia.
-The fighting left the island with a massive refugee problem on both sides.
+The coup d'état precipitated the invasion of the island by the Turkish army on 20 July 1974.
+The operation consisted of two phases.
+The second phase of the invasion began on 14 August 1974, where Turkish forces advanced their positions, eventually capturing 37% of Cypriot territory including the northern part of Nicosia.
+The fighting left the island with a major refugee crisis on both sides.

 On 13 February 1975, the Turkish Cypriot community declared the Turkish Federated State of Cyprus in the area occupied by Turkish forces.
 On 15 November 1983, Turkish Cypriots proclaimed their independence as the Turkish Republic of Northern Cyprus, recognised only by Turkey and seen by the international community as a part of the Republic of Cyprus but not under its effective control.

-On 23 April 2003, the Ledra Palace crossing was opened through the Green Line, the first time that crossing was allowed since 1974.
+On 23 April 2003, the Ledra Palace crossing through the Green Line was opened, marking the first time since 1974 that crossing between the two sides was permitted.
 This was followed by the opening of Ayios Dometios/Metehan crossing point on 9 May 2003.
 On 3 April 2008, the Ledra Street crossing was also reopened.

 On 30 October 2016, Nicosia became the only capital city in the world with two time zones, after the parliament of the de facto Turkish Republic of Northern Cyprus abolished standard time and decided that Northern Cyprus remains at UTC+03:00 year-round, following Turkey's example.
 The following year, due to criticism from the Turkish Cypriot public in the north, the Turkish Cypriot government decided to go back to standard time, following the rest of Europe.